Gigi Hadid's Birthday Weekend Featured A LOT Of Zayn

 Advertisement

-Taylor Swift also shared her birthday greetings, with a shot of the model and one of the singer's other favorite creatures nestled together on the couch.
+Taylor Swift also shared her birthday greetings, with a shot of the model and one of the singer's other favourite creatures nestled together on the couch.

 Advertisement